 Note: If the telephone solicitation is an electioneering communication, see Chapter 12: Electioneering Communications and Section 106.1439, Florida Statutes.

 Prohibitions

-No telephone call shall state or imply that the caller represents any person or organization unless the person or organization so represented has given specific approval in writing to make such representation.
+No telephone call or text message shall state or imply that the caller represents any person or organization unless the person or organization so represented has given specific approval in writing to make such representation.